 Indeed, a vessel’s course, delineating its steered direction, is conventionally expressed in degrees true, measured clockwise from north.

-Bearing, defining the horizontal direction to an object or point, is usually measured in degrees from the ship’s head.
-Importantly, bearings, like courses, conform to the overarching 360° system.
+Relative bearings define the horizontal direction to an object or point and are usually measured in degrees from the ship’s head.
+Like courses, they follow the standard 360° system.